The Upstream Project

 Canadian Observatory on Homelessness (COH) – A university-based research consortium committed to conducting and mobilizing research so that it has a greater impact on policy and practice, will provide thought-leadership to the initiative, tool kit development and evaluation support.

 A Way Home – A national coalition of organizations working together to prevent, reduce and end youth homelessness.
 A Way Home will be responsible for pan-Canadian community engagement, government relations, and selection of communities for participation.

-The Push for Change is the funding partner.
+The Push for Change is a funding partner.